kellykohlleffel/genai-rag-bigquery/README.md

 * Before our Gradio application can interact with the Gemini Foundation Model for responding to our travel inquiries, there are a few configuration steps that we need to take to allow the code to interact with Gemini.
 * We’ll use a Python notebook for our configuration.
 BigQuery Studio now supports Python Notebooks, which will be ideal for our use case because they support the authoring and execution of code.
 The code can be linux commands, python code or BigQuery SQL commands, which is perfect for our use case.
-* Open a new Python notebook name it "BigQuery Notebook" in the BigQuery Studio Console by clicking the down arrow on the Query Tool Bar and selecting “Python Notebook” and "Enable All" APIs
+* Open a new Python notebook name it **BigQuery Config** in the BigQuery Studio Console by clicking the down arrow on the Query Tool Bar and selecting “Python Notebook” and "Enable All" APIs
 * Copy and paste the following code blocks into the BigQuery Notebook

 > ### NOTE - Because this is the first code block that is being executed, it may take up to 60 seconds for the runtime environment to be allocated before the code is executed.
 This is a one-time initialization and won’t be required in subsequent steps.

-### **Code Block 1**
+### **BigQuery Config - Code Block 1**
 ```
-#@title Code Block 1: Set Project Id Environment Variable
+#@title BigQuery Config - Code Block 1: Set Project Id Environment Variable
 #Replace <Your Project ID> with your own Project Id

-%env PROJECT=<Your Project Id>
+%env PROJECT=<Your Project Id
 ```

 **The output should be similar to this:**
 <br/> env: PROJECT=qwiklabs-gcp-02-1c0d9f2f41cb

-### **Code Block 2**
+### **BigQuery Config - Code Block 2**

+A Google Cloud Resource Connection is a connection to authorize access to other Google Cloud resources from within BigQuery.
+For our lab, we will be using this connection in future steps to access Vertex AI.

 ```
-#@title Code Block 2: Create Cloud Resource Connection
+#@title BigQuery Config - Code Block 2: Create Cloud Resource Connection

 !bq mk \
   --connection \